typelevel/scalacheck/doc/UserGuide.md

 the `Arbitrary` instance.
 This method takes one parameter of type `Gen[T]` and returns an instance of `Arbitrary[T]`.

-Now, lets say you have a custom type `Tree[T]` that you want to use as a parameter in your properties:
+Now, let's say you have a custom type `Tree[T]` that you want to use as a parameter in your properties:

 ```scala